Oslo in December: A Guide To Winter in Norway’s Capital

 Yes, most years you'll find the city covered in snow by mid-December.
 It's not always deep, but it's usually enough to give parks, rooftops, and tram stops that classic wintry look.
 For deeper snow, head toward the hills or even Lofoten.

-What to do around Oslo in winter?
+What to do around Oslo in December?

 What should I wear in Oslo in December?